 - Decide how much money we really want, the exact amount.

-Knowledge intelligently applied is power, and everyone needs knowledge – and in this information age, to an unprecedented degree in the history of humanity.
+Knowledge intelligently applied is power, and everyone needs knowledge.
+In this information age, to an unprecedented degree in the history of humanity.
 A person’s degree of ignorance will determine his place in the world.
 Everyone is born ignorant, and must, for a moment, live in ignorance, but all those who remain ignorant can only blame themselves.

-Reader’s Digest published an article by Blake Clarke entitleld “Words can work wonders for you,” in which he reports on a scientific study of 350,000 people showing a surprising correlation between vocabulary levels and richness of language and economic and social success.
+Reader’s Digest published an article by Blake Clarke entitleld “Words can work wonders for you”.
+In this article he reports on a scientific study of 350,000 people.
+This study shows a surprising correlation between vocabulary levels and richness of language and economic and social success.
 So it is important to develop your vocabulary and to use language that is varied, accurate and relevant.

 Note : I was not able to find this article, but it seems that Reader’s Digest has published numerous versions – at least 8 – of this book (which is not actually an article) from 1972 to 1985.
 It seems that the book has been re-edited since the 80s.
 Look here and there for more information.